MH Wilds

 Lances and Gunlances takes the typical dodge roll evades and replaces them with stepping evades.
 This stepping evade is a quick step to the side or to the back, which allows you to move while keeping your direction fixed.

-Other weapons like SnS or LBGs also allow you to perform steps, but only as a part of combo strings.
+Other weapons like SnS or LBGs also allow you to perform steps, but only as a part of combo moves.

 iFrames Explained